 went straight through the

-stack as if it were an isotropic material.
-The crack tip obviously came
+stack as if it were an isotropic material until its tip reached a

 mechanical anisotropy of the stack was dominating so that fracture